harel-coffee/hyperimp-auto/experiment_1/README.md

     ```
     Where you replace `myvm` with whatever name you find appropriate for your machine.
 3. Check if the machine is running properly, by running `docker-machine ls`.
 If it is not running, start it by running `docker-machine start myvm`.
-4. Perform some magic to make sure the deamon is alive `eval $(docker-machine env myvm --shell bash)`.
+4. Perform some magic to make sure the cloud shell is connected to the right VM `eval $(docker-machine env myvm --shell bash)`.
-5. Actually run your container by running the same command we've seen before.
+5. Actually run your container by running the same command we've seen before in the cloud shell of the Azure portal.

+## Run experiment on Azure using batch-shipyard
+Rather than spinning up a VM by hand to run the docker container on Azure, you can also use Azure batch to run a whole bunch of experiments on a cluster of nodes.
+This is explained [here](/batch-shipyard_1/README).